Committed to promoting equal rights for women

 Despite years of legislation promoting equal pay, there remains a pay gap of 18% between women and men working full-time.
 Prospect continues to campaign to close this pay gap.
-We have produced a negotiator's guide on equal pay.
+We have produced a negotiator's guide on equal pay (member log-in required).

 Prospect campaigns to ensure that women are equally able to progress their careers by: pressing for an end to stereotyped attitudes in the workplace; the introduction of impartial job appraisal schemes; fair and open promotion opportunities.
 We also promote a charter for women working in science, technology, engineering and mathematics (STEM) occupations.